Gopika-Krishnan/comm-lab-movie/README.md

-### Hello there, This is the repository for the website made for Communications Lab 30MFF video!
+### Hello there, here's the part of the interwebs with the files and documentation for my website made for Communications Lab 30MFF video!

 Here's a brief documentation on how the process of creating the website went ✨ --->